-Having a first-degree relative (parent, brother, sister) with Alzheimer increases your risk for the disease.
-Having more than one first-degree relative with Alzheimer further increases risk.
+Having a first-degree relative (parent, brother, sister) with Alzheimer disease increases your risk for the disease.
+Having more than one first-degree relative with Alzheimer disease further increases risk.

 People who have memory problems and other early symptoms that suggest mild cognitive impairment (MCI) may be at increased risk for later developing Alzheimer disease.
-However, not everyone who has MCI goes on to have Alzheimer.
+However, not everyone who has MCI goes on to have Alzheimer disease.

-A history of traumatic brain injury, including a concussion, is a risk factor for Alzheimer.
+A history of traumatic brain injury, including a concussion, is a risk factor for Alzheimer disease.

 There is growing evidence that diseases that affect the heart and vascular (blood vessel) system increase the risk of Alzheimer disease.
 The brain requires a steady supply of oxygen-rich blood, which is supplied by a healthy pumping heart and adequate blood flow throughout the body.
 Conditions associated with heart and circulatory problems include high blood pressure, unhealthy cholesterol levels, and type 2 diabetes.
 There is some evidence that controlling these conditions may help prevent Alzheimer disease.